alu0101016733/mocha_test_canvas/README.md

 #### Providing functions that are not defined in imports

 When a function is not defined in the local scope, Javascript will start to look up the dependency tree to check if it is defined in another location.
-We will make use of that and simply provide a function with the same behavior like the function in out code should have.
+We will make use of that and simply provide a function with the same behavior like the function in our code expects.

-For an example I will provide requestAnimationFrame for my code in the global Onject (scope):
+For an example I will provide requestAnimationFrame for my code in the global Object (scope):

 First we take a look at the documentation ([requestAnimationFrame](https://developer.mozilla.org/es/docs/Web/API/Window/requestAnimationFrame)) and then we just mirror the behavior modified to our needs for our code.